Culturally and Linguistically Appropriate Services (CLAS)

 What is CLAS?

-Culturally and linguistically appropriate services (CLAS) is a way to improve the quality of services provided to all individuals, which will help reduce health disparities and achieve health equity.
+Culturally and linguistically appropriate services (CLAS) improve the quality of services provided to all individuals, helping to reduce health disparities and achieve health equity.
 CLAS is about respect and responsiveness: Respect the whole individual and Respond to the individual’s health needs and preferences.

 The National CLAS Standards